MohammadChavosh/synthetic-fingerprint-generation/low-to-high-resolution/README.md

 Making high resolution finger prints
 ===============
-The output of our generator is low quality fingerprints.
-We are going to use a super-resolution network to make them better.
-In order to do so, we need to train a network that make high resolution images from low resolution ones.
-For that, we need to create a low to high resolution dataset, which can be done by `create_HR_LR_images.py` in the fingerprint-generator folder.
-We can use [BasicSR](https://github.com/xinntao/BasicSR) repository to train our model.
-Here I have done changes needed in that code to train our model.
-By `python train.py -opt options/train/train_sr.json` command you can train the model [and applying changes needed in the code path).
-By `python test.py -opt options/test/test_sr.json` command you can get results from it.
-You can see the related readme of BasicSR below.
+I have used the [BasicSR](https://github.com/xinntao/BasicSR) repository for the super-resolution network.
+You can see the readme of the original repository below.

 # BasicSR [[ESRGAN]](https://github.com/xinntao/ESRGAN) [[SFTGAN]](https://github.com/xinntao/SFTGAN)